 Find Safe Support

-Unfortunately, many people isolate themselves when grieving.
-They often don’t want to burden or upset others.
+There’s often a natural tendency to isolate when grieving.
+You may not want to burden or upset loved ones.
 But isolation often triggers even more sadness or anger, and it can stunt your healing.

-There are many resources for finding support.
-Some people find it through their family or peer groups.
+There are many resources for finding a trusted support system.
+Some people find it through their family members or peer groups.
 Others turn to their spiritual or religious communities.
-Some find it via professional support or support groups.
+Some find it via a mental health professional or support groups.
 In addition, many social media platforms have private groups devoted to specific loss topics.

 You may need to find several outlets for support.
-Different people will be able to help you in different ways.
+Different people will be able to help you in various ways.
 And remember, good-natured people want to be there for you.
-It’s your job to try your best to let them into your world.
+It’s your job to try to let them into your world- although it may feel uncomfortable to lean on family and friends, this is your time to receive.

 Routines are beneficial for your health, and they can support a sense of safety and structure when it feels like things are falling apart.
 Following a schedule keeps you task-oriented and accountable, which can reduce those intense feelings of despair or helplessness.